S3-working-group/s3-practical-guide/slides.md

 ## P4.4: Linking

-**Connecting two circles**

 ![right,fit](img/structural-patterns/link.png)

-Flowing information and influence between circles
+### Facilitates flow of information and influence between two circles (or teams).

-A group selects one of it's members to represent their interests in governance decision making of another group.
+A circle (or team) selects one of its members to represent their interests in the governance decision making of another group.

 ---